What is Blepharospasm?

 Terms:

-• Ptosis: Ptosis is may also be called Blepharoptosis.
+• Ptosis: Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.

 • Ectropion: Ectropion is when the eyelid turns out.
 Visit the Lid Malposition page for more details.